Procurement Policy

 • To encourage stakeholder involvement throughout the procurement process through communication and consultation

-• To ensure that procurement activities are completed and contracts placed in accordance with current legislation and best practice, including Modern Slavery and UK-GDPR.
+• To ensure that procurement activities are completed and contracts placed in accordance with current legislation, including the Procurement Act 2023 (where applicable) and best practice, including Modern Slavery and UK-GDPR.

 • To implement new contracts successfully, in line with agreed terms and conditions and effectively meet deliverables